Post by: Natalie Solis, MTS 2020, HDS Office of Admissions Graduate Assistant

 This webinar from October 2021 also provides some helpful information about crafting your statement of purpose: Statement of Purpose, Project Proposal, and Writing Sample Webinar.

 To provide additional insight into this section of the application, we’ve included a short video with our former Admissions Graduate Assistants where they discuss their experience writing their Statement of Purpose, from the initial outlining process to final edits.

 What does the Admissions Committee look for in a statement of purpose?

-Below, I’ve included more information from the HDS website:
+Below is some additional information from the HDS website:

 “The statement of purpose (1,000 words) is an integral part of the application and is evaluated with great care by the Admissions Committee.
 It should include your general background (education, work experience, volunteer work, and/or relevant personal experience) and how this background has prepared you for graduate theological study, specifically at Harvard Divinity School (HDS).
 It should also include your vocational or career objectives and why you believe your desired program at HDS will aid you in achieving those objectives.”

-There is no one specific way to write the SOP.
+There is not one specific way to write the SOP.
 Since the degree programs at HDS are flexible and self-directed, it is important to be clear about your intentions in attending HDS, whether it is taking classes with specific professors, participating in specialized field education opportunities, or getting involved with research centers.
-While your plans may change while you are at HDS, expressing how you see HDS fitting into your larger path is important for a competitive application.
+While your plans may change while you are at HDS, expressing how you currently see HDS fitting into your larger path is important for a competitive application.

 When should I start working on the statement of purpose?

 You should start working on your statement of purpose as soon as possible.
 It often takes multiple revisions to write a compelling statement of purpose.
 Since the SOP asks you to detail multiple aspects in a limited word count, striking a balance entails a commitment to the writing process.